Aatrox103/SASFT/README.md

 - **utils.py**: Utilities shared by training scripts.

 > **Note:**
 > The directory `./data` is meant to store training datasets, and `./sae_acts` stores SAE-associated data used during training and analysis.
 These are **not included** in the repository due to anonymization requirements and size constraints.
-However, a key training dataset is provided in the supplementary materials associated with our paper on OpenReview, so you can refer to that for data formatting.

-## Usage

-1. **Key code is provided** for both the SFT and GRPO methods.
-2. **Example data and formatting instructions** are in the supplementary materials.
-3. To run the scripts, please prepare your data according to the sample files described.

 ## Code Overview